nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###10 Help

-Should you forget how to do any of the commands, you can simply type help in the command box and press enter.
+Should you forget how to do any of the commands, you can simply type help in the command box and <kbd>Enter</kbd>.
 This opens a window to the user guide where you can read more in depth into each command or just refer to the command summary for quick use.

 > Format: **Help**